Make & Mend – what’s the idea?

 Thankfully and increasingly there are initiatives which aim to improve the situation, particularly the “Right to Repair” and similar campaigns.

-As for me, I’m looking to establish a Mend Shed here in Suffolk.
-How this will pan out?
+How will the Repair Shed pan out?
 I have no idea, but can think of only one way to find out.
+If you can help, please get in touch.